skalenetwork/skaled/docs/snapshots.md

 Parameters

--   `blockNumber`: a block number, or the string "latest"
+-   `blockNumber`: integer, the block number
 -   `autoCreate`: `Boolean`, create snapshot if it does not exist

 Returns